I hope you will agree with me when I say:

 Telephoto lenses typically start around 70mm and end around 300mm.
 Portrait lenses fall into this range and you increase focal length telephoto compression will cause foreground and background objects to appear close together.

 Extreme telephoto lenses round out the bunch with focal length increasing 300mm.
-These lenses are used for wildlife and situation where extreme magnification is required.
+These lenses are used for wildlife and a situation where extreme magnification is required.

 Rate this guide: